cc –mt [ flag... ] file...[ library... ] #include <thread.h>int thr_join(thread_t thread, thread_t *departed, void **status);

 If successful, thr_join() returns 0.
 Otherwise, an error number is returned to indicate the error.

-No undetached thread could be found corresponding to the given thread ID.
+No undetached thread could be found corresponding to that specified by the given thread ID.

 See attributes(5) for descriptions of the following attributes: